 I would eat fermented shark again before I would give Skyr another try.
 For reals.

 Myth: It’s difficult to find the site of the DC-3 plane crash wreckage.

 This is another outdated tip.
 The remains of the American plane from the famous 1973 crash used to be difficult to find and required punching in specific coordinates on Google Maps.
 But now, there’s a big parking lot right at the site on the Ring Road, so just look for the cars and the steady stream of people walking down towards the beach.
 Don’t fret about needing to know exact longitude and latitude numbers!

 Myth: You can touch two tectonic plates at once in Thingvellir National Park.

 If you’ve researched Iceland, you’ve seen the pictures of people walking in a narrow space between two walls of rock, or diving in a fissure and touching two rock walls.
 It looks like these folks are literally in a tiny, narrow gap between the North American and Eurasian continental plates, which converge in this region of the island.

 This was my number one reason for visiting Thingvellir National Park.
 The chance to touch two tectonic plates at once seemed like a once in a lifetime opportunity!

 Imagine my disappointment when the Thingvellir park ranger told me this was a myth, and that the plates are in fact 20km apart in most places, and that many of the diving companies in particular have been misleading their guests to make them believe they can touch both continental plates at once.

 They tell you that you’re diving “between the plates,” which is technically true, in much the same way that if I’m walking in downtown Chicago, I’m walking “between Indiana and Iowa.”
-The geography of Thingvellir is still amazing… just don’t expect to have a simultaneous multi-plate experience.
+The geography of Thingvellir is still amazing… just don’t expect to touch two plates at once.